jtkovacs/jtkovacs.github.io/REFS/project-management.md

 Clayton, J. (2003).
 Writing an executive summary that means business. _Harvard Management Communication Letter._

 Collella, H. (2009).
 Effective communications: A strategy.
 Gartner.

+Hill, J. B., & Cantera, M. (2015).
+Use business outcomes to determine the scope of the “business process” to be improved (No. G00277312).
+Gartner.

 Kantor, B. (2012, May 22).
 How to design a successful RACI project plan. _CIO._ Retrieved from http://www.cio.com/article/2395825/project-management/how-to-design-a-successful-raci-project-plan.html